snowplow-archive/snowplow.github.com/_posts/2013-10-22-cohort-analysis-with-using-new-sql-recipes-and-chartio.md

 ---
 layout: post
-shortenedlink: Using the new SQL views to perform cohort analysis with ChartIO
 title: Using the new SQL views to perform cohort analysis with ChartIO
+title-short: Cohort analysis with ChartIO
 tags: [cohort analysis, chartio]
 author: Yali
 category: Analytics